pyeventsourcing/eventsourcing/README.md

 The sequenced item mapper derives the values of sequenced item fields from the attributes of domain events.
 The active record strategy uses an active record class to access rows in a database table.

-Hence you can use a different database management system by using an alternative active record strategy, whilst reusing the sequenced item mapper.
-You can vary the column or field types used in a database by passing in an alternative active record class, whilst reusing both the sequenced item mapper and the active record strategy.
+Hence you you could vary the field types and indexes used in the database table by passing in an alternative active record class.
+You can use alternative field names in the database table by using an alternative sequenced item class, along with a suitable active record class, reusing the sequenced item mapper and the active record strategy.

-You can use alternative field names by using an alternative sequenced item class along with a matching active record strategy.
-And and you can extend the persistence model by extending the sequenced item mapper and sequenced item class.
+You can extend or replace the persistence model by extending the sequenced item mapper and sequenced item class, and using them along with a suitable active record class.
+A new database system or service can be adapted with a new active record strategy.
-It is also possible to use a different event store object, but that is beyond the scope of this example.

-In the code below, the args ```sequence_id_attr_name``` and ```position_attr_name``` tell the sequenced item mapper which domain event attributes should be used for the sequence ID and position fields of a sequenced item.
-It isn't necessary to provide the ```sequence_id_attr_name``` arg, if the name of the domain event attribute holding the ID value is equal to the name of the first field of the sequenced item class - for example if both are called 'aggregate_id'.
-And it isn't necessary to provide the ```position_attr_name```, if the name of the domain event attribute holding the position in the sequence is equal to the name of the second field of the sequence item class - for example if both are called 'aggregate_version' (see below).
+In the code below, the args ```sequence_id_attr_name``` and ```position_attr_name``` inform the sequenced item mapper which domain event attributes should be used for the sequence ID and position fields of a sequenced item.
+It isn't necessary to provide the ```sequence_id_attr_name``` arg, if the name of the domain event attribute holding the sequence ID value is equal to the name of the first field of the sequenced item class - for example if both are called 'aggregate_id'.
+Similarly, it isn't necessary to provide a value for the ```position_attr_name``` arg, if the name of the domain event attribute which indicates the position of the event in a sequence is equal to the name of the second field of the sequence item class - for example if both are called 'aggregate_version' (see below).

 ```python